vanyaeccles/Android-HumanActivityRecognition/README.md

 # Android-HumanActivityRecognition

 An Android app that uses a pre-trained Convolutional Neural Network (CNN) model to classify time series of accelerometer data into human activities (walking, sitting, going upstairs/downstairs) in real time.
+The app streams the classification data to a UDP socket running on a device in the local network.

 ## The CNN Model used in the app